ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 Parallel to the institutional track, criminal enforcement of Section 112 intensified.

 ### *Sentencing Patterns*
-- Arnon Nampa received cumulative sentences exceeding 30 years.
-- A man was sentenced to 50 years for Facebook posts.
-- A satirical rubber‑duck calendar resulted in a two‑year sentence.
+- **Arnon Nampa**, human rights lawyer and former protest leader, received cumulative sentences amounting to 31 years and 9 months across multiple Section 112 cases stemming from 2020–2021 protest speeches.
+- **Mongkol Thirakot**, a 30‑year‑old man from Chiang Rai, was sentenced in January 2025 to 50 years in prison for 27 Facebook posts — the heaviest single‑defendant sentence recorded under Section 112; subsequent additions raised the cumulative term above 54 years.
+Each post was treated as a separate offence with penalties stacked consecutively.
+- In December 2025, the Supreme Court sentenced **"Busbas"** to 46 years, and **"Tonphai"** received a 50‑year cumulative sentence — both records that exceed the precedent set by Mongkol Thirakot.
+- **Narathorn Chotmankongsin**, 26, received a two‑year sentence (later upheld on appeal in October 2024) for selling a 2021 calendar depicting rubber ducks that a Bangkok court ruled resembled the King — the rubber duck having become a symbol of the 2020 protest movement.
 - Courts expanded the scope of 112 to include references to deceased monarchs when deemed harmful to national security.

 ### *Statistical Trends*
-According to Thai Lawyers for Human Rights:
+According to Thai Lawyers for Human Rights (TLHR), as of 31 March 2026:

+- **1,997 individuals** prosecuted in connection with public assemblies or political expression since the Free Youth assembly of 18 July 2020, across **1,346 cases**; counting repeat prosecutions, the total exceeds 4,076.
+- **291 individuals** in **321 cases** charged under Section 112 specifically — of which at least 169 cases originated in police reports filed by private citizens rather than state initiation.
-- 1,938 people prosecuted for political expression since 2020
+- At least **283 youths** (in 211 cases) prosecuted for political expression.
-- 262 charged under Section 112
-- 138 charged under Section 116
-- Bail denial remained common
+- Bail denial remained common; cumulative sentencing across multiple counts a defining pattern.
-- Over 40% of cases involved online content
+- A significant share of prosecutions concerned online content, particularly on Facebook and X (formerly Twitter).

 ### *Dual‑Track Enforcement*
 The criminal and institutional tracks operated in parallel: